lwardlegit/mtgbuild/README.md

 ## Stats that matter

-When it comes to Magic, overall performance in specific categories makes a healthy deck
+ We measure and assess your overall performance in several important categories as you build your deck:

     - Drawability
     - Control Factor